 However, I believe that to visit Buenos Aires without experiencing a colectivo is to miss one of the main attractions that the city has to offer.
 You get to see the city from a completely new angle, to see it as Argentines see it.
 OK, the Subte whisks you from Palermo to Plaza de Mayo in 15 fun-free, crowded, dark minutes but it’s not like you’re in a hurry!

-The daily tour takes you on 2 bus rides and along the way we will:
+Our “Pay What You Want” tour takes you on a bus ride and along the way we will:

 - reveal the secrets of the Guia T city map

 - unlock the mysteries of how much a trip costs

 - give you tips on how to make sure you always have enough coins to pay

 - tell you how to plan a trip, where to get on, where to get

 - show you some of the main sights (and much more) of Buenos Aires as you have never seen them before

 - save you money in the long run – you’ll never need to take a taxi again the whole time you’re here!